adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 ## Load testing 💣

-We have now a perfect environment for a proper load testing !
-There are 2 popular options, which are `Locust` and `k6`.
-I'll personally use the last one because more efficient and less resource demanding for the same load.
+We have now a perfect environment for a well-balanced load testing !
+There are 2 popular options :

+* **Locust** which offers a nice integrated chart web UI and master-workers architecture which allows distributed loading.
+Load scripts are written on Python.
+* **k6** which is more efficient and less resource demanding for the same load.
+Load scripts are written on Javascript.

-Note that `k6` can be integrated to a time series database for a nice graphical extraction.
+Here I'll cover usage of k6.
+Note that it can be integrated to a time series database for a nice graphical extraction.
 And guess what, Grafana is the perfect tool for that !
 Let's profit of our powerful tools we have !

 ### TSDB with InfluxDB